amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * `"dominant component`" (string) must be the name of one of the COMP lists defined above

-  * `"add group`" (string array) an array of strings of names, taken from the `"add tracer`" list defined above
+  * `"add group`" (array string) an array of strings of names, taken from the `"add tracer`" list defined above

-Note that IC regions and BC region labels are differentiated in Amanzi based on their geometrical definition.
-A label that identifies a region of finite volume will be interpreted as an initial condition instruction, whereas a region defined on the boundary of the computational domain will be interpreted as a boundary condition instruction.
+Note: A label that identifies a region of non-zero volume is interpreted as an initial condition or source function instruction, whereas a region defined on the boundary of the computational domain will be interpreted as a boundary condition instruction.

 Initial conditions are required for each phase over the entire computational domain.
 Boundary conditions are required on all domain boundaries (see Sections 3.3, 4.3).
-Both are constructed using a limited number of explicitly parameterized functional forms.
+Source terms for all are optional.
+All are constructed using a limited number of explicitly parameterized functional forms.
 If the simulation is to be intialized using a restart file, the phase and component definitions are taken from the restart file, and initial condition instructions provided here are quietly ignored.
-Boundary conditions are required regardless of the initial data, and must be defined consistently.
+Boundary conditions are required regardless of the initial data, and must be defined consistently, along with the source terms.

-The following parameterized distribution functionals are supported:
+The following parameterized distribution functionals are supported for communicating initial conditions:
  * `"ic: constant`" requires `"value`" (see note below)
  * `"ic: coordinate-aligned linear`"  requires direction `"dir`" (string) of variation, `"x0_y0_slope`" (array double) specifying {x0, y0, m} for function of the form: `y-y0 = m*(x-x0)`.
 Here y is state value, x is coordinate in `"dir`" direction.
 For state values however, see note below.
  * `"ic: quadratic`" similar to linear
  * `"ic: exponential`" similar to linear

-The following parameterized boundary conditions are supported:
+The following parameterized boundary conditions are supported for communicating boundary conditions:
  * `"bc: inflow`" requires `"bc: distribution`" (string) to set the distribution of the state upstream of the boundary (outside domain)
  * `"bc: outflow`"  requires `"bc: distribution`" (string) to set the distribution of the state downstream of the boundary (outside domain)
  * `"bc: seepage`" requires location `"water table height`" (double) of the water table.
 If a more complex specification is needed, this should be changed to require a list to define it appropriately.
  * `"bc:  noflow`" requires no parameter data

-NOTES:

-In initial data and boundary conditions, the user must be able to specify the desired data to implement for each state component.
-It is unclear how to create a manageable interface for this, given that the state is defined interactively in this section.
-Additionally, there may be a desire to initialize via file when the file is not a formal restart file.
-To add such a method, one requires an implicit interpolation operator to map the stored solution to the current one.
-Amanzi does not support such an option at this time.
+The following models are currently supported for communicating source distribution:
+ * `"source: uniform`" requires no parameters
+ * `"source: linear`" requires location `"loc`" (array double) of a point or two locations, `"lo`", `"hi`" specifying a line or a rectangular plane
+ * `"source: quadratic`" requires location `"loc`" (array double) of a point or two locations, `"lo`", `"hi`" specifying a line or a rectangular plane
+ * `"source: exponential`" requires the exponent, `"exp`" and location `"loc`" (array double) of a point or two locations, `"lo`", `"hi`" specifying a line or a rectangular plane

+NOTE:

-Due to various physical constraints (e.g. component saturations sum to unity), initial and boundary functionals not explicitly specified will be derived, if possible.
+Because of various physical constraints (e.g. component saturations sum to unity), initial and boundary functionals not explicitly specified will be derived, if possible.
 If insufficient or contradicting information is detected, an error will be thrown.